 You may need to recut the cut semolina cake once it cools down to take out the pieces.

-🥄Serving Suggestions
+Serving Suggestions

-Namoura pairs perfectly with tea or coffee - try this deliciously easy to make foam coffee.
+Namoura pairs perfectly with tea or coffee - try this deliciously easy-to-make foam coffee.

 Namoura can be stored in a snap-lock container in a cool pantry for several days.
 Or covered in the fridge.
+Ensure that it is fully cooled to room temperature before storing.

 This is dependent on your preference, both are equally delicious.
 Placing the batter into a smaller tray will yield a softer cake-like result, as the batter isn't spread out and will stay moist.
 For a crunchier namoura, place your batter into a larger tray to allow it to spread thinner (about an inch, 2.5cm).